hhrd-cs/hhrd-cs.github.io/video-shorts.md

 The video below talks in detail about import statements and shows how to use them in Java.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5ePZmjntJmc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Switch Statements

+This video will be coming soon.